(Maumee Bay State Park, Ohio)

 I was recently asked, "What, if anything, is the common thread running through the world's religions?"
-The answer to that is: the world's religions all agree that ours is a troubled world.
-The world's religions all attempt to help people live in our messed-up world.
+The answer to that is: the world's religions agree that ours is a troubled world.
+The world's religions attempt to help people live in our messed-up world.
 (See Prothero, God Is Not One: The Eight Rival Religions that Run the World.)

 We, the people, are messed up.
 Including you and me.
 This is beyond-easy to verify.
 Alvin Plantinga, in Knowledge and Christian Belief, writes: "G. K. Chesterton once remarked that of all the doctrines of Christianity, the doctrine of original sin has the strongest claim to "empirical verifiability.""
 (K1179) Crudely, this means: open your senses and behold how screwed up humanity is.